Riley Exploration Permian, Inc. (REPX) Gains But Lags Market: What You Should Know

-Coming into today, shares of the company had gained 6.3% in the past month.
-In that same time, the Oils-Energy sector gained 2.62%, while the S&P 500 gained 4.25%.
+Heading into today, shares of the company had gained 8.96% over the past month, outpacing the Oils-Energy sector's gain of 3.61% and the S&P 500's gain of 4.67% in that time.

-It is also important to note the recent changes to analyst estimates for Riley Exploration Permian, Inc.These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for Riley Exploration Permian, Inc.These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
 Riley Exploration Permian, Inc. is currently a Zacks Rank #3 (Hold).

 In terms of valuation, Riley Exploration Permian, Inc. is currently trading at a Forward P/E ratio of 4.02.
-This represents a discount compared to its industry's average Forward P/E of 7.38.
+This valuation marks a discount compared to its industry's average Forward P/E of 7.53.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report